 What is Indemnity Insurance?

-For example, a retailer buying buying goods from a factory may be required to sign an indemnity clause in their contract stating the retailer must indemnify against any losses suffered by the factory if they decide not to take the goods.
-If the retailer has a reputation for being unreliable or financially unstable, the factory may ask that they take out indemnity insurance to ensure regardless of whether the retailer can pay, the factory receives payment.
-Indemnity insurance in effect acts as a guarantee of indemnity.
+Going back to the buyer/manufacturer example, a retailer buying goods from a factory may be required to sign an indemnity clause in their contract stating the retailer must indemnify against any losses suffered by the factory if they decide not to take the goods.
+If the retailer has a reputation for being unreliable or financially unstable, the factory may ask that they take out indemnity insurance.
+This insurance ensures the factory receives payment, regardless of whether the retailer can pay.
+Indemnity insurance, in effect, acts as a guarantee of indemnity.

-As a matter of course Britton and Time Solicitors recommend to all clients that they undertake credit checks and other searches (for example, a search at Companies’ House) should be done before the contract is signed and agreed.
+As a matter of course, Britton and Time Solicitors recommend to all clients that they undertake credit checks alongside other searches.
+For example, a search at Companies’ House to be done before the contract is signed and agreed.

-Britton and Time Solicitors can check whether the contract contains an insurance clause and whether the type and amount of insurance is enough to meet any liability which is likely under the indemnity clause and we always request copies of the insurance documentation.
+Britton and Time Solicitors can check whether the contract contains an insurance clause and whether the type and amount of insurance is enough to meet any liability which is likely under the indemnity clause.
+We always request copies of the insurance documentation.

 If you are considering a contract, then you probably need an indemnity clause specific to your requirements.
-Britton and Time Solicitors in Brighton and Hove often draft terms and individual clauses for its clients.
+Britton and Time Solicitors in Brighton and Hove, drafts terms and individual clauses for its clients.
 Our contract solicitors can help you to avoid problems and disputes in the future and give both parties certainty.
-There are other considerations that must be addressed when entering into a written contract.
+Other considerations must be addressed when entering into a written contract.
 For advice and drafting of written agreements, please contact us on the contact page or call 01273 726951.